twitchyliquid64/bob-the-builder/README.md

 Additionally, the following functions are available for your templates:

  * hasTag(tagName) - returns True if a tag is set for the current run.
+ * getParameter(variablename) - returns the value of the parameter, or '' if none exist.
+In the case of a checkbox, it returns a type boolean instead of a string.

 #### Available parameters